Home >> China Attractions >> Guangzhou >> Guangzhou Transportation

 By Air

-The New Guangzhou Baiyun International Airport is a major hub in Southern China, second only to Hong Kong.
+New Guangzhou Baiyun International Airport is a major hub in Southern China, second only to Hong Kong.
 The airport is the base of China Southern Airlines and has not only an extensive range of domestic flights, but some international connections, including Air France to Paris, China Southern to Los Angeles and Sydney, Thai Airways and Air Asia to Bangkok and Singapore Airlines to Singapore.
 Other direct international destinations include Amsterdam, Kuala Lumpur, Penang, Jakarta, Manila, Frankfurt, Tokyo, and Osaka.

 The airport is 28 km north from downtown Guangzhou.
 There are 9 Airport Express bus lines to take you to the downtown.
 There are also direct Airport Express buses to some cities in the vicinity, including Zhuhai and other cities in the Pearl River Delta.

-By train
+By Train

-There are two major train stations in Guangzhou, Guangzhou East Railway Station and Guangzhou station.
+There are two major train stations in Guangzhou, Guangzhou East Railway Station and Guangzhou Railway Station.
 Guangzhou East Railway station services routes to Hong Kong, and other popular tourist destinations.
 Trains cover the 182 kilometers from Hong Kong in about two hours (including a stop at Dongguan).
 Through Trains to Guangzhou depart from Hong Kong at Hung Hom railway station in Kowloon and arrive in Guangzhou at the East station.
 It is cheaper to take the high speed train (200 km/h) from Shenzhen to Guangzhou.
 Shenzhen is right across the border from Hong Kong and thousands of people walk over the bridge between the two every day.
 China High Speed train tickets can be bought from ticket counters or machines.

-Train no.
+Train No.

-Hung Hom
+Depart Hung Hom

 T812